websiteinspiration/bugsplat.rb/entries/2013-05-30-design-for-failure-processing-payments-with-a-background-worker.md

         });
     }

-Basically, you'll poll `/transactions/<id>` until the transaction ends in either success or failure.
+Your page will poll `/transactions/<id>` until the transaction ends in either success or failure.
 You'd probably want to show a spinner or something to the user while this is happening.

 With this setup, you've insulated yourself from problems in your connection to Stripe, your connection to your customer, and everything in between.